lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 git checkout -b dummy
 ```

-Make some changes on your local machine, commit and push, and behold the magic.
+Make some changes on your local machine, commit and push:

 ```shell
 git push jekyll
 ```

+And your site should be updated instantly.

 ## Next steps